International Students: Visas and More

 • Overstaying your visa by even one day can void it.

-• In other words, you cannot decide to change anything about your visa terms without severe consequences unless the Immigration Service approves.
+• Do not change anything about your visa terms without severe consequences unless the Immigration Service approves.

-• As you probably have figured out if you have read this far, the American visa process is exact and detailed.
+• As you have probably figured out by now, if you have read this far, the American visa process is exact and detailed.

 • I strongly recommend that you complete the process with the help of a knowledgeable immigration attorney in your area.

-Suppose you forget to complete even one form or do not submit the correct documentation for your finances and citizenship.
+If you forget to complete even one form or do not submit the correct documentation for your finances and citizenship, your visa application will not be processed.

 • In that case, the U.S. consular official will deny the visa, and you will have to start the process over.